1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 2. The LPB is a bus, which offers access across connected controllers (if the installation was set up right!).
 Using the LPB you could e.g. connect two or more heating units to realize a burner cascade or to connect the controller of you heating system with the controller of your solarthermic system.
 If you have an existing installtion like that you could connect the BSB-LPB-LAN adapter to one of the mentioned controllers and would have access to certain parameters of both controllers. in that case you would have to pay attention to use the correct bus address of the units to make sure you reach the desired controller.

+Even though it's possible to use one adapter in an existing LPB structure with different controllers and query each controller by its own address, it's advisable to use one adapter-setup (Arduino + LAN shield + adapter) for each controller if they also offer a BSB port.
+It's just more comfortable because you wouldn't have to change the destination address every time you want to query another controller.

 Both the BSB and LPB ports are double-pole and are labeled different sometimes by certain manufacturers.
 The most common names are:
 - BSB port: BSB, FB, BSB & M, CL+ & CL-
 - LPB port: LPB, DB & MB